Back to Students

 Chat—Your AI assistant, Amelia.
 Ask questions about FAA regulations, review concepts, or get help with training topics.
 You can attach log context to your conversations for more specific answers.

 Log—Your training hub.
-The main view shows your debrief log cards in a scrollable list.
-The toolbar menu gives you access to:
+Shows your debrief log cards in a scrollable list.
+The toolbar menu (•••) gives you access to:

 What happens next